peaceiyi/amazon_scraper/README.md

-# amazon_scraper
+# Amazon Review Scraper

-##haven't you always wanted to get reviews from amazon easily? now you can!
+#### haven't you always wanted to get reviews from amazon easily? now you can!

-this will export reviews into s CSV, and get title, rating, date, author, and text of each review
+#### this script will export reviews into a CSV file. it'll scrape the title, rating, date, author, and text of each review.

 ##### Set Up